A new study published in the journal PLOS ONE shows a strong correlation between toxic and non-toxic pollution and that each one can worsen the other.

 - Yale’s Environmental Performance Index, which measures the country’s environmental health; and the

-- Global Alliance on Health and Pollution, which estimates deaths due to toxic pollution.
+- Global Alliance on Health and Pollution estimates deaths due to toxic pollution.

-The findings show that the world’s poorest countries show a strong correlation between their exposure to toxic pollution and climate change vulnerability.
+The findings show a strong correlation between the world’s poorest countries’ exposure to toxic pollution and their vulnerability to climate change.

-Prof Philip J. Landrigan, director of the Global Observatory on Pollution and Health at the Schiller Institute for Integrated Science and Society, Boston College and who is not part of the study, says GHG emissions from fossil fuel is the major contributor to climate change but also contributes to 85% of airborne particulate pollution.
+Prof Philip J. Landrigan, director of the Global Observatory on Pollution and Health at the Schiller Institute for Integrated Science and Society, Boston College and who is not part of the study, says GHG emissions from fossil fuel are the major contributor to climate change but also contribute to 85% of airborne particulate pollution.

-The study identified ten countries (Singapore, Rwanda, China, India, Solomon Island, Bhutan, Botswana, Georgia, South Korea, and Thailand) who have the best chance of protecting themselves against toxic pollution and climate change with support from the international community.
+The study identified ten countries (Singapore, Rwanda, China, India, Solomon Island, Bhutan, Botswana, Georgia, South Korea, and Thailand) that, with support from the international community, have the best chance of protecting themselves against toxic pollution and climate change.

-Unfortunately, there are countries who, despite international support, would not be able to project themselves.
+Unfortunately, there are countries that, despite international support, are unable to project themselves.
 An example is the Democratic Republic of Congo (DRC).

-Pollution from this country comes from the fine particulate matter from the Sahara Desert and transportation in urban areas.
-The country also has many national and international mining businesses that pollute its waterways, damaging their people’s health.
+Pollution in this country comes from fine particulate matter in the Sahara Desert and transportation in urban areas.
+Many national and international mining businesses pollute its waterways, damaging people’s health.

 For the DRC, the study suggests that the international community should focus instead on helping alleviate the country’s structural inequality, poverty, corruption, and the exploitation of lax environmental standards.
-These issues unaddressed will make it difficult to respond to toxic pollution and climate change directly.
+These unaddressed issues will make responding to toxic pollution and climate change challenging.

-According to Dr Richard Marcantonio, one of the study authors, global inequalities in consumption and pollution production is the heart of the issue.
-As a general rule, humans should substantially reduce consumption or redistribute because it is the primary driver for toxic and non-toxic emissions.
+According to Dr Richard Marcantonio, one of the study authors, global inequalities in consumption and pollution production are at the heart of the issue.
+Humans should generally substantially reduce consumption or redistribute because it is the primary driver of toxic and non-toxic emissions.

-Historically, rich countries have much higher consumption and emissions and drive emissions in lower-income countries to produce the goods but are less exposed to the risk from pollution and climate change.
+Historically, rich countries have much higher consumption and emissions and drive emissions in lower-income countries to produce goods, but they are less exposed to the risks of pollution and climate change.

-The poor countries, the less responsible for the emissions of GHG and pollution, are most exposed to the risk, which reflects the many issues of inequality that we see today.
+The poor countries, which are less responsible for GHG emissions and pollution, are most exposed to the risk, which reflects the many issues of inequality that we see today.

-Because of these inequalities, high-income countries should be responsible for supporting low-income countries to respond to climate change and pollution, the study says.
+Because of these inequalities, the study says, high-income countries should be responsible for supporting low-income countries in responding to climate change and pollution.

 Source Citation: